What are photochromic sunglasses and how do they work?

 There are many lens materials, colors and styles to choose from.
 You can customize them to match your vision needs and lifestyle.

-Choosing the right photochromic sunglasses
+Choosing the optimal photochromic sunglasses

-- Lens material – Polycarbonate lenses are durable, thin and lightweight.
+• Lens material – Polycarbonate lenses are durable, thin and lightweight.
 This makes them ideal for active lifestyles.
 High-index lenses keep stronger prescriptions thinner and lighter for everyday comfort.

-- Added lens coatings – Photochromic lenses are often compatible with other lens treatments, including an anti-reflective coating.
+• Added lens coatings – Photochromic lenses are often compatible with other lens treatments, including an anti-reflective coating.
 This can help reduce glare, especially during nighttime driving.

-Care and maintenance of photochromic sunglasses
+Care and maintenance of photochromic glasses

 Proper care helps photochromic lenses last longer and perform well.
 Keep these tips in mind when you clean your glasses:

-- Choose gentle cleaning methods – Rinse lenses with mild soap and water.
-Or use a cleaning spray that is safe for eyeglass lenses.
+• Choose gentle cleaning methods – Rinse lenses with mild soap and water, or use a cleaning spray that is safe for eyeglass lenses.

-- Dry with care – Use a microfiber cloth designed for eyewear.
+• Dry with care – Use a microfiber cloth designed for eyewear.
 Do not use your shirt or another rough fabric.

-- Keep away from chemicals – Avoid household cleaners.
+• Keep away from chemicals – Avoid household cleaners.
 They can wear down special lens treatments and coatings.

 FAQs